OuAzusaKou/NMT-SelfAttention-LSTM/README.md

 i'm sorry for comment is chinese in this version.

-we can get visualized data by tensorboard --logdir=
+we can get visualized data by 'tensorboard --logdir=parameterTT22graph_8'